niell-ion/derail-docs/docs/derail_setup.md

 **Step 1:**

-Locate the sensor bracket on the provided stand.
+* Locate the sensor bracket on the provided stand.

 ---

 **Step 2:**

-Bolt the bracket securely to the stand using the supplied fasteners.
+* Verify that the sensor block is secured to the sensor bracket and that the liquid-tight tubing nut is fully tightened to the sensor.

+* Add the **#10-32 x 3/4"** screws, **#10** flat washers, and **#10-32** nuts.

+* Tighten hardware until the sensor doesn't move

 ---

 **Step 3:**

-Verify alignment of the bracket before proceeding.
+* Verify alignment of the bracket before proceeding.

 ---